Browsing Tag

 by Dan Fogelberg

 I guess my point here is to trust what you know and let go of the rest.
-Trust that the rest will turn out in the best possible way for you & all concerned.
+Trust that the rest will turn out in the best possible way for you and all concerned.
 That is the whole purpose for being here, I believe, is to manifest the best possible outcome for us all.

 Love in the Light of God, Dawn